umbraco/Umbraco.Packages/Hacktoberfest2020/index.md

 ### How do you know if it is a valid contribution?

 First step is of course to ensure that your contribution is valuable.
-If you run through all the repos and add punctuation or fix types in the comments it's not really valuable to the package.
+If you run through all the repos and add punctuation or fix typos in the comments it's not really valuable to the package.
 You should start by reading up on the [Hacktoberfest quality standards](https://hacktoberfest.digitalocean.com/details/#quality), but if you are in doubt whether it counts for Umbraco, feel free to reach out to packages@umbraco.com!

+During Hacktoberfest we will run through the repos and check for merged PR's and congratulate you on the PR and verify whether it counts for Umbraco Hacktoberfest! 🎉